TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 !!!

 !!!info Info
 Embedding extracted images with a Color Swatch Palette is not supported for Excel Profile.
-Even when this option is enabled, images will be embedded without the associated Color Swatch Palette data.
 !!!

 ### Algorithm